deepashree5594/Hackerrank30daysCodingChallenge/README.md

 # Hackerrank30daysCodingChallenge
-These are the solutions to  30 days of Code (Hackerrank Challenges)
+Solutions to 30 days of Code (Hackerrank Challenges)